Employee-HR-Team/Housing-service/README.md

 <img width="473" alt="housing service" src="https://github.com/user-attachments/assets/102d6324-7544-4743-aae5-7c8ebbe7cdcf" />

+Testing:

+For frontend do npm install, then npm start
+For backend do mvn clean install, then mvn spring-boot:run

+also need to run housing.sql file locally in mysql database

+Frontend runs on port 3001 and backend runs on port 8081
+#Change this to any other port if needed

 Housing Service Microservice

 This microservice is part of the Employee Onboarding System, responsible for managing employee housing arrangements, facilities, and facility reports.

-Frontend runs on port 3001 and backend runs on port 8081
-#Change this to any other port if needed

 Features